nuejs/nue/packages/nuejs.org/docs/single-page-applications.md

 # Single-page applications `Coming soon`
 Ultimately Nue brings the UX development model and the global design system to the world of single-page applications.
 This makes a better system architecture and a clearer coding style, and a more enjoyable way to build new things:

-! stack: view layer (GDS) + model + API layer --> backend
+[image.gridpaper]
+  small: /img/single-page-app.png
+  large: /img/single-page-app-big.png
+  width: 500

-With Nu, you can use the same development approach to build both content-heavy applications and single-page applications.
+With Nue, you can use the same development approach to build both content-heavy applications and single-page applications.
 This is a breath of fresh air also not just for the UX developer, but also for the application developer, who can switch to writing clean code without the "ugly" front end stuff.
 Just pure JavaScript, tested on the server side and served with a clean, documented API.

 [.note]